 Videos are compelling when telling stories visually.
 It has an impact that images can’t match.
 Post videos on your brand’s page to take your company’s visual storytelling strategy to the next level.

 Your videos can seem like mini-blockbuster movies that your fans will love, share, and comment upon.
-For your videos, show how your audience can benefit from your product that will excite, motivate, and inspire your fans.
+Your videos show how your audience can benefit from your product to excite, motivate, and inspire your fans.

 Make your videos enjoyable by providing information on how they can benefit from your product, service, or cause.
-Remember to spice them up by incorporating humor and make sure your videos can connect to their emotions.
+Remember to spice them up by incorporating humor and making sure your videos connect to their emotions.
 Burberry uses videos effectively in its visual storytelling.

-Samsung also uses often videos to explain products.
-On their page, they share company insider and product demos.
+Samsung also often uses videos to explain products.
+On their page, they share company insiders and product demos.
 If you check their Facebook page, their videos have a lot of engagement.

 11) Use Facebook Lives

 Many online businesses are excited that video is becoming more and more prominent in the marketing world.

 Check out these great tips by Mashable on how to do well in Facebook live: